24/7 365 Days a Year

 If you or someone you know failed to register as a sex offender in Arizona, it is strongly advised that you get in touch with our skilled Phoenix criminal defense lawyers at Howard Snader Law.
 We can evaluate your case and prepare all possible defenses.

-Talk to our experienced criminal defense attorneys now.
+Contact our experienced sex crime attorneys now.